TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

    All common Relational Database Management Systems (RDBMS) allow NULL as a special value for a field.
 This usually means that this value is kind of "not defined".
-However, be clear about the semantical differences of the values `NULL`, `0` and
+However, be clear about the semantic differences of the values `NULL`, `0` and
    `""` (i.e. the NULL value, the number 0 and the empty string).
 The difference gets clear with the value of the participation